anhdau185/application-infrastructure/docs/auth-service/workflows.md

 If everything are OK, the service has gone live and are ready to serve!

-## Monitoring the production server and operational services
+## Monitoring the Production Server and Operational Services

 ### Server Power & Resources